How To Connect Programs to Occupations with Curriculum Mapping

 How Can Curriculum Mapping Connect College Programs to Career Skill Sets and Demands?

-We know how important it is to foster career readiness skills for college students, and that's why we offer software emphasizing collaboration and empowering curricula.
-Watermark helps you link curricula to learning outcomes using an intuitive curriculum management workflow.
+We know how important it is to foster career readiness skills for college students, and institutions of higher learning can benefit from emphasizing collaboration and empowering curricula.
+Using an intuitive curriculum management workflow with the right software, you can link curricula to learning outcomes.

-Curriculum mapping is part of an ongoing process of assessment of programs and courses.
+Curriculum mapping is part of an ongoing assessment process of programs and courses.
 It allows administrators, employees, and students to get on the same page regarding the relationship between learning outcomes and what students do in courses and programs.
-The process of curriculum mapping ensures a curriculum is systematically aligned with program outcomes.
+The process of curriculum mapping ensures that a curriculum is systematically aligned with program outcomes.

 Connect College Programs and Careers With Watermark